College Counseling for Success

 With this approach, students don’t just produce stronger essays — they gain confidence in their story, develop a written voice that resonates with readers and approach the entire application process with clarity and purpose.

-9. Letters of Recommendation
+Factor 9 - Letters of Recommendation

 Most colleges request a counselor recommendation along with two teacher recommendations for each application.
 Teachers selected for this role should know the student well — not only their academic strengths but also their character, growth and contributions over time.

 Providing ample notice allows recommenders to write thoughtful, detailed letters that present a complete picture of the student.
-A handwritten thank-you note or personal email is an important way to show appreciation for the time and effort they invest.
+A handwritten thank you note or personal email is an important way to show appreciation for the time and effort they invest.

 As a certified school counselor and independent educational consultant, I offer an objective perspective on which teachers or mentors can best serve as advocates.
-Through a strengths-based, solution-focused approach, I help students:
+Through a strengths based, solution focused approach, I help students:

 • Identify teachers who can speak to both academic performance and personal qualities